 BCouns GradDipArtTherapy CSB

-I am a counsellor and a somatic sex educator and recently completed a Graduate Diploma in Creative Arts Therapies at Murdoch University (2021).
+I am a counsellor and a somatic sex educator.
+I recently completed a Graduate Diploma in Creative Arts Therapies at Murdoch University (2021), and am now enrolled in the Masters Program.
 I studied counselling at Edith Cowan University (Bachelor of Counselling, 2017) and sexological bodywork with the Institute of Somatic Sexology (Certified Sexological Bodyworker, 2014).
 I am a certified Cuddle Party® facilitator, a certified Wheel of Consent® facilitator and facilitate various workshops and classes on embodiment, intimacy, and consent.
 I also have extensive experience in the tantric and shamanic arts.
 I am super passionate about providing opportunities for folks to develop stronger and more positive experiences within their bodies, to improve their communication and connection with others, and to experience more power and freedom as a human being.
 I am deeply motivated about furthering the culture of consent, embodiment, and sexual freedom and advocating for social change through individual awareness and growth.

 Professional member of Somatic Sex Educators' Association of Australasia (SSEAA)

 Member of Australian Association for Bush Adventure Therapy (AABAT)

 Tier Member of The Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA)

 Level 1 Member of The Australian Counselling Association (ACA)